airbnb/javascript/README.md

 ## Functions

   <a name="functions--declarations"></a><a name="7.1"></a>
-  - [7.1](#functions--declarations) Use function declarations instead of function expressions. eslint: [`func-style`](http://eslint.org/docs/rules/func-style) jscs: [`requireFunctionDeclarations`](http://jscs.info/rule/requireFunctionDeclarations)
+  - [7.1](#functions--declarations) Use named function expressions instead of function declarations. eslint: [`func-style`](http://eslint.org/docs/rules/func-style) jscs: [`requireFunctionDeclarations`](http://jscs.info/rule/requireFunctionDeclarations)

     > Why?
-Function declarations are named, so they're easier to identify in call stacks.
-Also, the whole body of a function declaration is hoisted, whereas only the reference of a function expression is hoisted.
-This rule makes it possible to always use [Arrow Functions](#arrow-functions) in place of function expressions. ([discussion](https://github.com/airbnb/javascript/issues/794))
+Function declarations are hoisted, which means that it’s easy - too easy - to reference the function before it is defined in the file.
+This harms readability and maintainability.
+If you find that a function’s definition is large or complex enough that it is interfering with understanding the rest of the file, then perhaps it’s time to extract it to its own module!
+Don’t forget to name the expression - anonymous functions can make it harder to locate the problem in an Error's call stack.

     ```javascript
     // bad
     const foo = function () {
     };

-    // good
+    // bad
     function foo() {
     }

+    // good
+    const foo = function bar() {
+    };
     ```

   <a name="functions--iife"></a><a name="7.2"></a>